 I am a graduate of Northwestern University where I received a Bachelor of Arts in Psychology with a minor in Religious Studies.
 I am currently pursuing a masters degree in social work at the University of Chicago's School of Social Service Administration.
 I am passionate about tutoring because I want everyone to be able to perform academically at their highest possible level.
 I also think it is important that learning is not just for one assignment or one test, but rather that it sticks with you to build a solid foundation of knowledge and confidence that you can carry forward.
-My favorite subjects to tutor include SAT test preparation, math, English, and psychology.
+My favorite subjects to tutor include English, SAT test preparation, math, and psychology.
 My approach to tutoring is to meet the student where they're at and go from there.
 I find that this way we can build a productive tutoring relationship where I can help individualize learning to each person's particular learning style.
 Outside of academic interests, I enjoy cooking, being with friends and family, traveling the world, and looking as ridiculous as possible doing Zumba.

-Northwestern University - Bachelors, Psychology
+Undergraduate Degree: Northwestern University - Bachelors, Psychology

-University of Chicago SSA - Masters, Social Work
+Graduate Degree: University of Chicago SSA - Masters, Social Work

 SAT Math: 740